LiskArchive/mocha-bdd/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of lisk-template which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of mocha-bdd which the suggestion is related to.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Lisk and lisk-template users.
+* **Explain why this enhancement would be useful** to most Lisk and mocha-bdd users.
-* **Specify which version of Lisk and lisk-template you're using.**
+* **Specify which version of Lisk and mocha-bdd you're using.**
 * **Specify the name and version of the OS you're using.**

 ## Styleguides